Gonorrhea, also known as "the clap" is caused by the bacteria Neisseria

 For those who may have been sexually assaulted, this brochure provides guidelines on being tested for HIV and other STDs.
 The brochure may be downloaded for duplication purposes.

-CDC issues notice regarding Fluoroquinolone-resistant gonorrhea.
+CDC issues notice regarding drug-resistant gonorrhea.
 Attention: Non-MDH link

 Susceptibilities of Selected Pathogens